leonmezu1/Bot-Capstone/README.md

 The bot also is equiped with two commands that allow you to see the 5 latest news from the NASA and also the NASA'S picture of the day. 🌌

+## Road map

+You can give a look to the project's road map documentation here: [ROAD-MAP](documentation/ROADMAP.md)

 ## Prerequisites and Instructions

 - ### Create a Slack workspace in: [Slack create](https://slack.com/create#email)

 - ### Create a new Slack APP in: [Slack create app](https://api.slack.com/apps?new_app=1)

+- ### **UPDATE**

+  - The Slack APP and the Wolfram APP API token creation is explained in detail in the [Useful information](documentation/Useful%20Information.md) section, you are welcome to give it a look if further explanation is needed 😉

    ![Step1](img/Create1.png)